 - Don’t over-reassure.
 The objective is not to soothe, but to convey accurate, calm concern.
 In fact, it is better to over-estimate the problem and then be able to say that the situation is better than first thought.

 - Acknowledge uncertainty.
 Tell only what you know.
 Show your distress and acknowledge your audience’s distress: “It must be frustrating to hear that we don’t have the answer to that question right now…”

 - Give anticipatory guidance.
-If you are aware of future negative outcomes, let people know what to expect: “We won’t be able to get access to the bodies until tomorrow at the earliest.”
+If you are aware of future negative outcomes, let people know what to expect: “Experts won’t know the full extent of the data leak for another 24 hours at the earliest.”

 - Be regretful, not defensive.
 Say, “We are sorry…”, or “We feel terrible that…” when acknowledging problems or failures.
 It is preferable not to use ‘regret,’ which sounds legalistic.